GENERAL EXISTENCE

 (Republic X.596a).

-He thinks the form of a natural body is the organization of the
+For sensible substances, like human beings, Aristotle thinks that the form of a natural body is the organization of the

 material so that it is a member of a natural kind.

-These organizations are all the same in account.
+These organizations are numerically distinct but exactly the same in account.
 Human beings are all

-organizations in the form of a rational animal, and this makes it true
+organizations in the form of a rational animal (given what it is to be a human is to be a rational animal), and this is the fact of the matter that makes it true

 to say every man is a rational animal.

-This means that for there to be natural kinds, we do not need there to be general objects.
+This means that for there to be universal truths about human beings, the human beings themselves are enough.
+We do not need the general object man.

 "Those who speak of the forms speak correctly that they are separate if they are substances, but incorrectly that the form is the one over many (Metaphysics VII.16.1040b).